This page is dedicated to detailing the current progress of my . I will update this page each time I improve or modify my speed run.

 Wall Market – Cloud is not Chosen

 This is quite a big mistake in the current FF7 TAS.
 I have calculated that it is around 11 seconds faster to have Cloud chosen by Don Corneo if, and only if, two time-saving glitches are performed.
-A video showing the wall market glitches is available.
+A is available.

 The Shinra HQ Elevator

 The main elevator at the Shinra HQ is random.
 The elevator can stop at random levels depending on what frame the button is pressed.
 I take advantage of this by getting the optimal outcome: Encounter, Employee, Employee, Employee, Destination.
 The chance of getting this outcome approaches 1/1845.

 In the glitched speed run, the password happens to be KING.
 However, this password changes depending on a random element.

 Almost at the end of Midgar!
 Well, I decided to repeatedly bump into the party’s car in order to get zero kills.
 Since I haven’t killed any enemies so far, I thought the pacifist theme was quite fitting.
 There is no speed difference in doing this, simply personal choice.